EST. MMXXVI · A PUBLIC RECORD

 this ledger.

-Reparations.design is a public, permanent record of dark patterns, manipulations, and exploitations designed by those who now seek to atone.
-Designers, product leaders, engineers, and growth folks confess what they shipped — and pay a self-chosen reparation, $10 to $100,000, to fund the next generation.
+Reparations.design is a public, permanent record of dark patterns, manipulations, and exploitations shipped by those who now seek to atone.
+Designers, engineers, product leaders, founders, and entrepreneurs confess what they shipped — free to submit and publish — and may give an entirely voluntary contribution alongside, $0 to $10,000,000, to fund the next generation.

-100% of every reparation routes to scholarships at the School of Critical Design, educating designers who will refuse to build what we built.
+Every contribution, less payment-processor fees, funds scholarships at the School of Critical Design, educating designers who will refuse to build what we built — covering course places for recipients and the cost of delivering them.

 A /